 - Pediatric and Adolescent Gynecology

 All educational experiences must have as a goal the enhancement of the quality of patient care.

-The topics designed to cover the breadth and depth of our specialty which are presented at resident conferences, grand rounds, specialty conferences, and other didactic sessions are taken directly from the Educational Objectives-Core Curriculum in Obstetrics and Gynecology, Ninth Edition published by CREOG.
+Our topics are designed to cover the breadth and depth of our specialties which are presented at resident conferences, grand rounds, specialty conferences, and other didactic sessions taken directly from the Educational Objectives-Core Curriculum in Obstetrics and Gynecology from the most recent edition published by CREOG.